ocroz/js-trials/recyclable/webnode/wazaaa/README.md

 ```

 The revision control metadata can be helpful in cases when the app doesn’t work properly and you’re wondering if you pulled the latest code changes from your co-workers.

+See also [pm2 pull - "No versioning system found for process..."](https://github.com/Unitech/PM2/issues/1563).
+This fails on Windows or with an old git.